ila-w/fake-news-detection/README.md

 <br/>

 Before going any further, make sure "true-news.csv" and "fake-news.csv" from the datasets folder are inside or the code will be unable to run.
-You can check this by navigating to the "fake-news-detection" folder, then go into the "datasets" folder.
+You can check this by manually navigating to the "fake-news-detection" folder using your system's folder navigation program (Finder or File Explorer) and then go into the "datasets" folder.
 Additionally, you must have the "fake-news-detector.ipynb" file in the folder as well.
 ```text
 fake-news-detection/
 └── datasets/